nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <br>

-Below is a glossary of words used in out document.
+Below is a table explaining some terms used in this document.

 Word | Meaning
 -------|--------
-Alphanumeric | word that contain alphabets (capitalised and non-capitalised) and numerical numbers as characters.
+Alphanumeric | character that is either an alphabet (capitalised and non-capitalised) or a numerical number.
 JSON | JSON is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
+Command Line Interface (CLI) | a text-based interface that is used to operate software, allowing the user to respond to visual prompts via typing commands.
+Graphic User Interface (GUI) | a system of interactive visual components for computer software, which allows users to interact via many visual components.
+Java | a computing platform for application development.
+Source Control runs on Java.
+Command | instruction entered by the user e.g. `list`, `exit`.

 [Return to table of contents](#table-of-contents)